 For additional information regarding the ELPA21 consortium please visit the consortium’s website at http://www.elpa21.org/.

-The Alternate assessments for language proficiency are new to Washington this year.
-OSPI has adopted the WIDATM Alternate ACCESS for ELLs© to assess the language proficiency of English learners (ELs) with significant in grades 1 to 12.
-This assessment was developed to serve this specific EL population.
-Kindergarten ELs with significant cognitive disabilities will be assessed using a different assessment that is still being determined.
+OSPI has adopted with WIDATM Alternate ACCESS for ELL© to assess the language proficiency for English Learners (ELs) with significant cognitive disabilities.
+This assessment was developed specifically for this population of ELs.
 Guidance for determining ELs' participating in an alternate language assessment.